Dove Wing Spur Straps For Sale

 Below: A pair of dove wing spur straps.

 Below are dove wing spur straps for sale on eBay, Etsy, and Amazon.
-Please note: Occasionally spur straps that aren't dove wings show up in the items below (especially with Amazon).
+Please note: Occasionally spur straps that aren't dove wings show up in the items below.
 Make sure the spur straps you're looking at are actually dove wings.

 From eBay, Etsy, and Amazon

 Like we said above, dove wing spur straps are usually considered to be wide, one-piece spur straps in the shape of a dove's wing that don't have buckles.
 Since they don't have buckles each dove wing is a single strap, whereas other styles of spur straps are two straps that are joined together by buckles.